labex-labs/open-source-labs/go/go-by-example/lab-channel-buffering/intro.md

 # Channel Buffering

-This challenge aims to test your understanding of buffered channels in Golang.
+This lab aims to test your understanding of buffered channels in Golang.